 The Ultimate Guide to Explainer Videos Everything you need to know about explainer videos to create successful marketing content Much has been said about explainer videos and there is a lot of information floating around out there.
 We get asked a lot of questions as...

-How Long Should My Explainer Video Be?
-If you’re looking for one simple “coverall” answer, an explainer video should be 60-90 seconds.
+What’s The Ideal Length For An Explainer Video?
+Case Study If you’re looking for one simple “coverall” answer, the ideal length of an explainer video should be 60-90 seconds.
 But, there are other possible exceptions depending on your business needs.
-By the time you reach the end of this article, you’ll know...
+By the time you...

 If you’ve ever wondered why an explainer video costs what it does, this is the post for you.
 A lot goes into the process, from the moment you first talk with an explainer production company to when the final video hits your inbox.
 Much of the cost has to do with explainer video styles, but there are many other elements that contribute as well…